hidashhi/api-doc/api/rest/README.md

         message: "Changed default profile to profileId"
     }

-#### Developer profile ####
+#### Developer profile

 A user's developer profile is a normal profile used for application development, deployment and management.
-Once set, it cannot be changed with another profile.
+Once set, it cannot be switched with another profile.
 Profile information, however, may be changed just like before.

 > `GET /user/developerProfile`